farshaddavoudi/ExcelWizard/README.md

 # Generate *Multiple* Sheets Grid-Layout Excel In Details

-It is almost the same with a single sheet, using the same `GenerateGridLayoutExcel` method (`BlazorDownloadGridLayoutExcel` method in case of the Blazor app) with the `GridLayoutExcelBuilder` argument that should be provided to configure the Excel file.
+It is almost the same with a single sheet, using the second overload of the same `GenerateGridLayoutExcel` method (`BlazorDownloadGridLayoutExcel` method in case of the Blazor app) with the `GridLayoutExcelBuilder` argument that should be provided to configure the Excel file.
 The customization is exactly like Single sheet Grid-layout Excel (See the previous section).